 - “On the go” and unable to stay still

 - Blurting out answers before the question is completed

 - Difficulty waiting for his or her turn and waiting in line

 - Interrupting the conversations and activities of others

 For an ADHD diagnosis to be established, your child must exhibit 6 or more symptoms from either the inattention or hyperactivity criteria lists, or 6 symptoms from both categories for a combination diagnosis.
 In addition, these symptoms must have persisted for at least 6 months and have a negative impact on social or academic functioning.

 Though there is not one standard test for ADHD, a clinician can accurately assess your child for ADHD using various methods.
 Oftentimes, the clinician will use a psychosocial assessment to receive developmental, social, and academic information from caregivers or teachers.
 This history is reinforced with ADHD rating scales such as the NICHQ Vanderbilt Assessment Scales or the Connors-3.
 Other continuous performance measures may be used such as the Connors Continuous Performance Test of the Test of Variable of Attention (TOVA).
 These measures provide additional information about a child’s ability to remain attentive during a tedious task.
 Most importantly, these measures will help the clinician detect whether your child’s symptoms are causing a negative impact on social or academic performance and determine an appropriate treatment plan.

-If you are concerned that your child is exhibiting symptoms of ADHD, call us today at (630) 428-7890 to schedule an evaluation.
+If you are concerned that your child is exhibiting symptoms of ADHD, contact us to schedule an evaluation.